 - If you didn’t have a valid visa when you initially entered, you should select No Lawful Status.

 - If you had a visa or green card that expired as of that date, choose Status Expired.

 - If you received parole and your parole expired before that date, select Parole Expired.

 - Were you EVER issued an Arrival-Departure Record (Form I-94, I-94W, or I-95)? is asking for your Form I-94.
 This question usually applies to people who entered the U.S. legally and were inspected by U.S. Customs and Border Patrol (CBP).
 If you got an I-94, you may have the paper version of it, or you may be able to access it online on CBP’s official website.

 - If you were issued an I-94, the next two questions will ask about your I-94 number and the date your authorized stay expired.
 That’s the date you were supposed to leave the United States.
 If you never received an I-94, write “not applicable” in response to these two questions.

 Next, you must provide your current immigration status, as well as the date acquired and expiration date.
 If you are a first-time applicant and not currently in DACA status, select “No Lawful Status.”
 However, if you are a renewal applicant, indicate your current status as DACA, the date when USCIS approved your current DACA, and the date it expires.

-You also need to provide arrival and departure information for any trips you’ve made since June 15, 2007 (for Initial Requests) or since your previously approved I-821D application (for Renewal Requests).
-You can find this information through your I-94 travel record.
+You also need to provide arrival and departure information for any trips you’ve made since June 15, 2007 (for initial requests) or since your previously approved I-821D application (for renewal requests).
+You can find this information on your I-94 travel record.
 The following section explains how to obtain your I-94 form online.

 To apply for DACA, you will need to share your U.S. travel history information.
 Fortunately, the United States keeps an online record of non-residents who travel to the country.